-We handle permits across every Palm Beach County jurisdiction, manage SFWMD and coastal permits for waterfront properties, prepare HOA packages, and install every pool with our own crew — no subcontractors, fully insured.
+We handle permits across every Palm Beach County jurisdiction, manage SFWMD and coastal permits for waterfront properties, prepare HOA packages, and install every pool with our own crew — no subcontractors.

 We correctly route permits to every Palm Beach County building authority — from Boca Raton to Belle Glade — without homeowner involvement.